H1d3r/soxy/README.md

 powershell.exe -ExecutionPolicy Bypass -file stage0.ps1
 ```

-Connect to `localhost:1082` on your client machine with a telnet-like
+Connect to `localhost:1082` on your client machine with a telnet command,
-command such as `nc`, and use the available commands:
+and use the available commands:

 - `send <file path>`: sends the content of the file at the provided
   path, it will be stored in a file named `favicon.iso` in the